EduardSales/RogueLib/README.md

 To have the library set, open Unity and inside the Plugins folder (if it doesn't exist, create it inside the Assets folder), add the content of the 2 folders from before.

+Licence
+---
+This project has the [MIT Licence](https://github.com/EduardSales/RogueLib/blob/main/LICENSE).